keithrbennett/rexe/README.md

 ### Conclusion

-`rexe` is not revolutionary technology, it's just plumbing that removes low level configuration from your command line so that you can focus on the high level task at hand.
+`rexe` is not revolutionary technology, it's just plumbing that removes parsing, formatting, and low level configuration from your command line so that you can focus on the high level task at hand.

-When we think of a new piece of software, we usually think "what would this be helpful with now?".
-However, for me, the power of `rexe` is not so much what I can do with it in a single use case now, but rather what will I be able to do with it over time as I get used to the concept and my supporting code and its uses evolve.
+When we consider a new piece of software, we usually think "what would this be helpful with now?".
+However, for me, the power of `rexe` is not so much what I can do with it in a single use case now, but rather what will I be able to do with it over time as I accumulate more experience and expertise.

 I suggest starting to use `rexe` even for modest improvements in workflow, even if it doesn't seem compelling.
 There's a good chance that as you use it over